 We know of no request for social media postings and messages under the Alabama Public Records Law, but there is no reason for that form of record to be treated any differently from any other form, especially since access to emails has already been established in this State.
-See Tennessee Valley Printing Co. v.
-Health Care Auth. of Lauderdale Cty., 61 So.
+See Tenn.
+Valley Printing Co. v.
+Health Care Auth. of Lauderdale Cnty., 61 So.
 3d 1027 (Ala.
-2010)
+2010).

 Social media posts, to the extent relating to official government business and within the constructive possession of public agencies, public officials or individual public employees, constitute “writings” under the CPRA as they fall within “every other means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combination thereof, and any record thereby created, regardless of the manner in which the record has been stored.”
 Cal.
 Gov’t Code § 6252(g).

 Social media posts are not exempt from the Act’s disclosure requirements.
 However, the Act does expressly provide that “[r]equests to inspect or copy electronic messages, whether in the form of e-mail, text message, or other format, should contain information about the messages that is reasonably calculated to allow the recipient of the request to locate the messages sought, including, if known, the name, title, or office of the specific person or persons whose electronic messages are sought and, to the extent possible, the specific data bases to be searched for such messages.”
 O.C.G.A. § 50-18-71(g).

 A social media site or social media postings are subject to disclosure if the site or the posting have been prepared by or for, or have been or are being used by, received by, or is in the possession of, or under the control of any public body.
 5 ILCS 140/2(c).